mgarci201/MarioBlogEngine_ASP.NET/README.md

-credits to: PrideParrot | Scott Guthrie MVC Tutorials | Rahul Rajat Singh
+credits to: Scott Guthrie MVC Tutorials | Rahul Rajat Singh

 Thinking of implementing this in .NET Core now - when I get the time